watem-sedem/watem-sedem/docs/choices.rst

 .. note::
-    This option is fully tested for the model option: ':ref:`Only WS=1 <simple>`', but it is not yet tested for the full CN-WS model.
+    This option is fully tested for the model option: ':ref:`Only WS=1 <simple>`', but it is not yet tested when the CN model extension is .

 .. _includebuffers: